-Gus Gomez is a retired university professor who lives with his wife in Tacoma, Washington.
-The two spend several days out of the month at their remote cabin located on a 40-acre plot of farm land in Moses Lake, Washington.
-To power this stand-alone home, Gus Gomez recently purchased and installed an off-grid system.
+Gus Gomez is a retired university professor who spends several days out of the month at his remote, off-grid cabin in Moses Lake, Washington.
+To power this stand-alone home, Gus Gomez recently purchased and installed an off-grid solar system from GoGreenSolar.com.

-According to Gus, "The climate in Eastern Washington provides an excellent opportunity for households and businesses to install solar systems for their electrical needs ...
-The climate is warm during summer with an average maximum temperature of 88.20 degrees Fahrenheit, while the coldest month of the year is January with an average minimum temperature of 21.70 degrees Fahrenheit.”
+The climate in Eastern Washington provides an excellent opportunity for households and businesses to install solar systems for their electrical needs … It's warm during summer with an average maximum temperature of 88.20 degrees Fahrenheit, while the coldest month of the year is January with an average minimum temperature of 21.70 degrees Fahrenheit.”

 Gus had an off-grid PV system installed to power the cabin.
-Because Lake Moses frequently experiences powerful winds, Gus had the 3-module array mounted to a cylindrical pole mount, rather than installing a racking solution on the roof.
+Because Lake Moses frequently experiences powerful winds, Gus had the 3-module array mounted to a cylindrical pole mount instead of installing a racking solution on the roof.
 After drilling a ten-foot hole in the ground, they secured the twenty-foot-long steel cylinder with concrete.
-At the top of the pole, they mounted the three REC 235 Watt solar panels with a DPW Power Fab Top Pole Mount racking solution.
+At the top of the pole, three REC 235 Watt solar panels are secured with a DPW Power Fab Top of Pole Mount racking solution.
 This off-grid system uses eight MK 8G8DLTP Sealed Gel Batteries and a Xantrex Charge Controller.

-The 3-panel array outside the “pump/electrical outhouse"|
+The 3-panel array outside the “pump/electrical outhouse”

 The information and views expressed in this blog post are solely those of the author and not necessarily those of RenewableEnergyWorld.com or the companies that advertise on this Web site and other publications.
 This blog was posted directly by the author and was not reviewed for accuracy, spelling or grammar.